Codecademy Practice

 For the shadow animation defined with the

-rule we are going to make the width and height a bit bigger and the background color a big darker.
+@keyframesrule we are going to make the width and height a bit bigger and the background color a big darker.
 Add just one step at 50%.
 This is the same percentage that we used for the image animation to make it look like when the face comes down at 50% and is closer to the floor, the shadow also gets bigger and darker.

 JS

 We want to switch the images depending on the result of playing the game.
-For this we are going to update the value of the src
+For this we are going to update the value of the src attribute of the images via JavaScript.
+We can do this by first getting the image element we want to update, and then calling .src on it and storing the path to the image, in the same way we do when we call .setContent to store some text in an element.

 -